Economic history of Germany: Economic miracle and beyond

 The year 1989 was the last year of the West German economy as a separate and separable institution.
 From 1990 the positive and negative distortions generated by German reunification set in, and the West German economy began to reorient itself toward economic and political union with what had been East Germany.
 The economy turned gradually and massively from its primarily West European and global orientation toward an increasingly intense concentration on the requirements and the opportunities of unification.

 German reunification and its aftermath

 Germany invested over 2 trillion marks in the rehabilitation of the former East Germany, helping it to transition to a market economy and cleaning up the environmental degradation.
-By 2011 the results were mixed, with slow economic development in the East, in sharp contrast to the rapid economic growth in both west and southern Germany.
+By 2011 the results were mixed, with slow economic development in the East, in sharp contrast to the rapid economic growth in both western and southern Germany.
 Unemployment was much higher in the East, often over 15%.
 Economists Snower and Merkl (2006) suggest that the malaise was prolonged by all the social and economic help from the German government, pointing especially to bargaining by proxy, high unemployment benefits and welfare entitlements, and generous job-security provisions.